Holden (Chevy) Bolt the future electric car for everyone?

 The Chevy (Holden) Bolt was un-veiled at the Consumer Electronics Show (CES) in Las Vegas this week with journalists and car enthusiasts glowing with positivity about the electric car.
 Following on from the Holden Volt, the Bolt represents an affordable option that will eliminate electric car range anxiety and offer the latest technology to its customers. an electric car charger will provide 40km of range per hour of charging.

 According to Chevrolet, the five-seat (Holden) Bolt will have a range of more than 321km and takes nine hours to fully charge.
 Considering most people travel less 100km a day, this increase in range should help to ease concerns regarding range which plauge most of the affordable electric cars in the Australian market.

-The battery is packaged below the vehicle for even more room and a flat floor which help to maximise cabin space which clocks in at an impressive 94.4 cubic feet.
+The battery is packaged below the vehicle for even more room and a flat floor which help to maximize cabin space which clocks in at an impressive 94.4 cubic feet.
 The bolt also features a first for chevy with rear camera mirror and surround vision.

 The rear camera mirror uses a new lens on the back of the liftgate to provide a wide-angle view behind the car, which is projected across the entire rear view mirror.